Seventy-five years of writing ...... so far

 Though most of my writing life was as a travel writer, my first love is fiction.
 I married late but still managed to fit in 38 wonderful years of partnership with George Spenceley, an adventurer, climber, survivor of air crash, three years as a prisoner of war and an avalanche, who introduced me to long distance canoeing including most of the Danube and the Mississippi.
 George died in February 2013.
 In fiction, I've concentrated on certain themes, such as the effect of war on the children and grandchildren of participants, the growing problems that go with an aging population and the effects of dementia.
 Another theme (in my only YA book) was addiction.

-'My latest book (So, what next - a look, with hindsight, at the modern world)' is to some extent an exercise in self indulgence since I was able to relive a great partnership, but it also reflects my considerable concern for a troubled world.
+'One of my latest books (So, what next - a look, with hindsight, at the modern world)' is to some extent an exercise in self indulgence since I was able to relive a great partnership, but it also reflects my considerable concern for a troubled world.
 On the other hand, it also reflects a wish to share with others of my generation and later the very different world into which we have moved.
 Bad decisions in the early 20th century, uncontrolled (and uncontrollable) technology, social media, major changes in society and family structures have all contributed; and, perhaps above all, preoccupation with self (and selfies).

 This book is mainly a memoir of my life since 1945 and that of my adventurous late husband.
 It includes many world changes, the Cold War, climbing, long canoe journeys, recovery from addiction .
 And the hope that our world will recover from the problems with which we have afflicted it.

+The very latest is an anthology (Looking Back) based on experiences gleaned from that great gift we all have: hindsight.
+I edited it and it features other writers, including my late husband George Spenceley.
 My next project is a mystery with a hero suffering from dementia.
 Having lived with it, I know that the real person is still there beneath it and deserves acknowledgment.

 A bit about me